AriFordsham/GHCWiki/commentary/rts/storage/heap-objects.md

 <th> Array payload </th>
 </tr></table>

+SmallArrays share the same layout but keeping a count of pointers instead of bytes.

-Arrays with pointers are a little more complicated, they include a card table, which is used by the GC to know what segments of the array to traverse as roots (the card table is modified by the GC write barrier):
+Regular arrays with pointers are a little more complicated, they include a card table, which is used by the GC to know what segments of the array to traverse as roots (the card table is modified by the GC write barrier):

 <table><tr><th> Header </th>
 <th> Ptrs </th>